 When I tell people that I travel on my own a common reaction I get is “Oh!
 How brave!”

-I understand how staying in a country for an extended amount of time when you don’t speak the language can be seen as a bold and audacious move…….but brave?
+I understand how staying in a country for an extended amount of time when you don’t speak the language can seem like a bold and audacious move…….but brave?

 The term ‘brave’ insinuates that traveling alone is inherently dangerous for women.